 Research the dissolved company

-On the flip side, if the dissolved company had a great reputation, this could be beneficial for your new business.
-It might attract the attention of potential consumers.
-And if you deliver excellent service and products to satisfy these customers, your business could flourish through positive association.
+On the flip side, if the dissolved company was a reputable business, this could be extremely beneficial for your company.
+It might attract the attention of potential consumers – and if you deliver excellent service and products to satisfy these customers, your business could flourish through positive association.

 Registering a dissolved company name

 If you are planning to use a dissolved company name, you should first check that it is available to register.
 You can do this using Rapid Formations’ free name-check tool or via Companies House WebCHeck.
 If the name is available, you can use it to:

 - change the name of an existing company

 Our company formation packages are available for companies limited by shares or guarantee and limited liability partnerships, with prices starting at £12.99 plus VAT.
 The registration process will be carried out online, with no documents to sign or post.
 Your new business should be incorporated at Companies House within 3 hours and your start trading immediately thereafter.